OpenAFS Logo

 1.9

-The 1.9 series will be an experimental release series, producing a rapidly updating set of releases to facilitate access to the features being developed for the 2.0 release.
+The 1.9 series is our current development release series, producing a rolling set of releases to facilitate access to the features being developed for the next stable release series.
+Currently, the 1.9.x series contains support for server-to-server communications with the rxgk Rx security class.

 2.0